Air Force Units

 Grenier AFB, New Hampshire

-Released from acitve duty: 1 December, 1953, and returned to control of District of Columbia
+Released from active duty: 1 December, 1953, and returned to control of District of Columbia

 Tactical Control Flight